Teen Held Over Massive Blaze That Forced Leek Residents to Flee

-Station Manager Jonathan Ashby said: “The fire is under control but has yet to be extinguished as crews are unable to enter the building at this time.
+Station Manager Jonathan Ashby warned: “The fire is under control but has yet to be extinguished as crews are unable to enter the building at this time.
 The large cordon is still in place and we’re expected to be in the area for some time whilst we work to bring the incident to a safe and swift conclusion.”

-Ongoing Investigation
+Investigation Underway

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.